manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 ## Troubleshooting

 If you face trouble connecting to the VNC server, then *stop* and *restart* the vnc server instead of running it again.
-Running the VNC server again creates a new (instance) port number and another log file *`hostname:x.log`*.
+Running the VNC server again creates a new (instance) port number and another log file *`host-name:x.log`*.

 - Scenarios, solutions, troubleshooting options

 	## Stop VNC Server

-	Kill the process id of the vnc server.
+	Terminate the process id of the vnc server.

 		```
 		$ <copy>vncserver -kill :x</copy>